PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Conclusion

 \section{Conclusion}

-This paper discusses point cloud {learning} under novel open-set settings.
-Two main point cloud visual analyzing tasks, semantic segmentation, and classification, have been deeply investigated.
-To address the open-set point cloud problems, we propose a PointCaM mechanism to enhance a model's capability of identifying unknown objects.
-Particularly, the UPS module helps to simulate the {out-of-distribution} data in the training stage, while the UPE module aims to exploit the fundamental context of point cloud data for accurate unknown-class score computation.
-By conducting extensive experiments and comprehensive ablation studies, we expect to inspire more future work on open-set point cloud problems.
+This paper discusses point cloud learning under open-set settings.
+Two main point cloud visual tasks, semantic segmentation and classification, have been deeply investigated.
+To address the open-set point cloud problems, we propose a PointCaM mechanism to enhance a model's ability to identify unknown objects.
+Specifically, the UPS module helps simulate out-of-distribution data to some extent during the training stage.
+In contrast, the UPE module aims to leverage the fundamental context of feature maps and point cloud data for accurate computation of unknown-class scores.
+By conducting extensive experiments and comprehensive ablation studies, we verify the effectiveness of the proposed approach in open-set point cloud learning.
+The decline in the closed-set metric is observed; therefore, one potential future work is to maintain closed-set performance in open-set 3D scenarios.
+Additionally, the application of 3D foundation models in simulating unknown objects could be explored.
+Finally, we hope our work could inspire future investigations into open-set settings for more point cloud problems, \eg, point cloud reconstruction, completion, and upsampling.